Connect with us

 Nuclear power makes up to 70% of France’s electricity mix.

-The country now plans to expand its nuclear capacity, just as is the case with China – which is planning to build 150 new reactors by 2035 at a cost of $440 billion.
+The country now plans to expand its nuclear capacity, just as is the case with China – which is planning to build 150 new reactors by 2035 at $440 billion.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.